karmaniverous/blog/collections/_entity-manager/00-intro.md

 - [**SQL vs NoSQL**](/projects/entity-manager/sql-vs-nosql/) – A comparison of the two database paradigms and how **Entity Manager** bridges the gap.

-- [**Evolving a NoSQL Database Schema**](/projects/entity-manager/evolving-a-nosql-db-schema/) – A deep dive into what a NoSQL database schema actually looks like and how **Entity Manager** interprets it.
+- [**Evolving a NoSQL Database Schema**](/projects/entity-manager/evolving-a-nosql-db-schema/) – A deep dive into what a NoSQL database schema actually looks like and how **Entity Manager** simplifies the problem.